 Introduction

-Dry bottom ash discharge systems remove, cool, and convey incinerator bottom ash without water quenching.
+Dry bottom ash discharge systems remove, cool and convey incinerator bottom ash without water quenching.
 Controlled air cooling improves metal extraction and enables the recovery of heat back into the system.
-Fully encapsulated extraction and conveying systems ensure dust-free operation, stable combustion conditions, and delivery of dry ash for advanced downstream processing.
-Kanadevia offers two dry extraction concepts.
+Fully encapsulated extraction and conveying systems ensure dust-free operation, stable combustion conditions and delivery of dry ash for advanced downstream processing.
+Kanadevia offers two dry extraction approaches.

 Ram-type dry bottom ash extractor